virdant-lang/virdant/docs/source/expressions/index.rst

 .. warning::

     Note that this is totally different from how Verilog indexes.
-    It was chosen so thta we preserve the ordering of the indexes (high bit first), but otherwise mirrors what is conventional in most programming languages.
+    It was chosen so that we preserve the ordering of the indexes (high bit first), but otherwise mirrors what is conventional in most programming languages.

 The result of a slice index is `Word[k]` where `k` is the difference between the high and low index.